ahu-services/ansible-collection-censhare/censhare/README.md

 - Ansible 2.16 or higher.
 - A Red Hat-compatible Linux distribution (e.g., RHEL, CentOS, Rocky Linux) for the target hosts.

+## Defaults and version pinning

+Role defaults track the versions we test with when releasing the collection (e.g., censhare Server/CGW/SRS builds and the `cs-image-tools` container tag).
+These defaults are bumped on collection updates.
+Pin either the collection version in your requirements or override the version variables in your inventory to keep a stable toolchain in your environment.

 ## Installation

 To use this collection, install it from Ansible Galaxy: